What is the definition of research?

 I am a student doing research for a class assignment.
 How do I determine if my class project requires approval from the IRB?

 I am a student doing a class project, honors project, thesis, and/or an independent study project involving human subjects and requiring IRB approval.
-What is the role of my faculty advisor in the IRB approval process?
+What is the role of my faculty adviser in the IRB approval process?

-e.
-Made sure that the application is grammatically correct and is comprehensible.
+- To make sure that the application is grammatically correct and is comprehensible.

 What are the different types of IRB review and how do I know which type of application to submit?

 There are three levels of IRB review: exempt, expedited and full review.
 Applicants should request the level of review they feel is appropriate for their project.
 The IRB chair, in consultation with committee members if necessary, will determine the correct level of review.

 Some research involving human subjects may be declared to be exempt from review by the IRB.
 However, researchers are still expected to abide by informed consent requirements and all documents shared with the human subjects must state that the research is exempt from IRB review according to Kean University’s policy.
 Some research activities involving human subjects that are expected to pose no more than minimal risk will fit into one or more of eight categories and reviewed by the IRB through an expedited review process.
 When the research does not fit within an exemption or an expedited review category, it must be reviewed and approved through full review by a convened IRB.

 Can I submit all my documents through email?

 You must submit a paper copy of your application with all the appropriate signatures to Townsend Hall, room 130.

 What is the deadline for application submission to the IRB?